 While Kirin 710 is sufficient for most people and gets the job done pretty quickly, it’s wearing out over time, which we easily spotted during the heavy usage test.

-To provide better performance with the aging chipset, Huawei has also offered the GPU Turbo technology 2.0 in the device which helps the device to deliver better gaming experience and boosting up the performance of the handset while optimizing the phone’s battery.
+To provide better performance with the aging chipset, Huawei has also offered the GPU Turbo technology 2.0 in the device, which helps the device to deliver a better gaming experience and boosts up the performance of the handset while optimizing the phone’s battery.

-Huawei P30 Lite plays almost all the heavy games like the Asphalt 9, PUBG, Deer Hunter and the Dead Trigger 2, with ease, thanks to the GPU Turbo technology.
-Sometimes, the device does display minimal stutters, especially when you are switching from one resource intensive app to another but does not hinder the gaming experience on the phone.
+Huawei P30 Lite plays almost all the heavy games like Asphalt 9, PUBG, Deer Hunter, and Dead Trigger 2, with ease, thanks to the GPU Turbo technology.
+Sometimes, the device does display minimal stutters, especially when you are switching from one resource-intensive app to another but does not hinder the gaming experience on the phone.

 During our 1 hour of light usage, which included browsing through the phone, surfing social media, making occasional calls, and snapping a picture or two, the phone’s battery dropped by 16%.
-This test already raised a flag which indicated that the P30 Lite’s battery wouldn’t hold up in heavy usage and that’s precisely what happened.
+This test already raised a flag that indicated that the P30 Lite’s battery wouldn’t hold up in heavy usage, and that’s precisely what happened.

 Looking at its overall performance, we can see that Huawei P30 Lite excels in light usage but suffers a great deal during heavy testing as no one wants to get their hands burned off by their smartphone.
 Due to fast battery drainage, the user will have to keep the portable charger on them at all times.

-Even in 2019, the entire focus of the smartphone manufacturers is to provide the best camera phone to their users, and Huawei P30 Lite is a no different device.
-The phone capitalizes on this trend and comes with a 24MP main sensor along with an 8MP ultra wide lens and a 2MP depth sensor.
+Even in 2019, the entire focus of the smartphone manufacturers is to provide the best camera phone to their users, and Huawei P30 Lite is no different device.
+The phone capitalizes on this trend and comes with a 24MP primary sensor along with an 8MP ultra-wide lens and a 2MP depth sensor.
 On the front, you get a 32MP camera for taking selfies.

 Both the front and the back cameras are loaded with AI features.
-The rear lens can identify 22 while the selfie camera is capable of identifying eight different scenarios for adjusting the settings automatically.
+The rear lens can identify 22, while the selfie camera is capable of detecting eight different scenarios for adjusting the settings automatically.

-Photos, taken with the main snapper of the Huawei P30 Lite, look amazing in natural light with great color reproduction and details.
+Photos, taken with the primary snapper of the Huawei P30 Lite, look fabulous in natural light with excellent color reproduction and details.

-An ultra-wide angle lens is also a welcoming addition in the camera arsenal of the P30 Lite as we found ourselves using it quite often.
+An ultra-wide-angle lens is also a welcoming addition to the camera arsenal of the P30 Lite as we found ourselves using it quite often.
 The contrast seems a bit on the high side in the ultra-wide images.
-Moreover, the pictures are not as detailed as the ones shot with the main camera.
+Moreover, the pictures are not as detailed as the ones shot with the primary camera.
 The colors, however, look natural and perfectly balanced.

 The night mode tends to increase contrasts and enhance colors, but at the same time, the image also looks very artificial and aggressively processed.

-Ultra wide angle lens exhibited the same behavior that it did in the daylight camera result.
-The picture comes out blurry, and loss in detail is clearly visible.
+Ultra wide-angle lens exhibited the same behavior that it did in the daylight camera result.
+The picture comes out blurry, and loss in detail is visible.

-The 32MP selfie camera is a decent snapper, and even with bright backlit background, it captures quality images.
-The skin tone is just how it should be, clear, and natural.
+The 32MP selfie camera is a decent snapper, and even with a bright backlit background, it captures quality images.
+The skin tone is just how it should be clear and natural.
 A fair amount of detail can easily be observed.

-Portrait mode in the selfie is not as good as the regular one.
-Though it does not smoothen the skin artificially, it definitely enhances the brightness too much, which in turn buries some details in the skin tone.
+The portrait mode in the selfie is not as good as the regular one.
+Though it does not smoothen the skin artificially, it enhances the brightness too much, which in turn buries some details in the skin tone.
 The edge detection could have been better also as the camera struggles to outline the subject and blurs out the parts in the foreground too.

-Well, if you are a design enthusiast and prefer the looks over everything, this is definitely the one for you.
-Similarly, it is an excellent option for those who prefer watching videos and movies on their smartphone.
+Well, if you are a design enthusiast and prefer looks over everything, this is the one for you.
+Similarly, it is an excellent option for those who prefer watching videos and movies on their smartphones.

-The camera on this phone is a mixed bag and produces good images in daylight but not so much during night time.
-So if you want a smartphone for night time photography, you will have to splurge some more for Oppo F11 Pro (Review).
+The camera on this phone is a mixed bag and produces excellent images in daylight but not so much during nighttime.
+So if you want a smartphone for nighttime photography, you will have to splurge some more for Oppo F11 Pro.